turingschool/front-end-curriculum/projects/swapi-box.md

 * 2 - Nearly all unit tests are in place.
 No attempt to test async functionality was made.
 * 1 - A valid attempt to test this application was made, but there are obvious gaps, with missing unit tests.

-### Routing

-* 4 - All requirements from 3 met, and always chooses the correct component for rendering, as well as the correct Route API.
-Application should account for undefined routes.
-* 3 - Application uses React Router to display appropriate components based on URL.
-* 2 - Application uses React Router, but does not display the appropriate components upon navigating.
-* 1 - Application uses React Router, but does not render/use all routes.